akashrai2003/intelunnati_Trailblazers/README.md

 our organiztion aims to help ensure peace and sanity.

 # Team Members
-All of us are E.C.E undergrads at 'NMIT'
+All of us are E.C.E undergrads at `NMIT`
 - Akash Rai
 - Harsh Ranjan
 - Ankur